TomokotoKiyoshi/GPT-4o-Transcribe-Translation/README.md

 ### 1. Preparation

-Ensure the following files and folders are present:
+Ensure the following files and folders are present: **Download from `Releases` on the right**

-- `RealTime_Jp2txt.exe`: The packaged executable program
+- `RealTime_Jp2txt.exe`: The packaged executable program:

 - `API_Key.txt`: A plain text file containing your OpenAI API Key (GPT-4o compatible)